s-goldman/Dusty-Evolved-Star-Kit/docs/grids.rst

 shapes to luminosities at 1000, 17555, 34111, 50666, 67222, 83777, 100333, 116888,
 133444, and 150000 solar luminosities (20,000 models).

+The output model parameters of expansion velocity and gas mass-loss rate are scaled using the relations from `Elitzur & Ivezic 2001`_.
+The model flux is scaled using the brightness and distance to the sun, and scaling for the luminositiy which is already in solar luminosities.

 Oxygen-rich DUSTY model grids
 =============================